 Supriya Ganesh might be the only cast member on a medical drama who was genuinely on track to practice medicine.
 She graduated from Columbia University in 2019 with a degree in neuroscience and a minor in gender studies, scored in the 99th percentile on her MCAT, and was preparing for medical school applications when acting pulled her in a different direction.

 Born in the United States to Tamil parents from India, Ganesh moved to New Delhi at age three and grew up acting in Delhi's theater scene.
 She returned to the U.S. for Columbia and started auditioning while still a student.
 Her screen debut came on Blue Bloods in 2018, and she was selected for the ABC Showcase out of more than 10,000 submissions.
 She received her SAG card in 2022.
-The Pitt became her breakout role, and she brings an uncommon authenticity to playing a doctor: she actually understands the medicine.
-Ganesh, who uses she/they pronouns, has been confirmed to depart after Season 2.
+The Pitt became her television breakout, and she brings an uncommon authenticity to playing a doctor because she actually understands the medicine.

 Fiona Dourif (Dr. Cassie McKay)